Human Rights

 In our corporate website, we disclose progress and outcome of our efforts to respect human rights.
 We also conduct dialogue with our stakeholders about our efforts.

-2. *2“Our relevant external parties” are all external organizations and people, including suppliers and partners, with whom we relate in our business.
+- *2“Our relevant external parties” are all external organizations and people, including suppliers and partners, with whom we do business.

-4. *4It includes endorsement and respect for "the abolition of child labour"; "the elimination of forced or compulsory labour"; "the elimination of discrimination"; "freedom of association and the effective recognition of the right to collective bargaining in respect of employment and occupation"; and "A safe and healthy working environment," as ILO Core Labour Standards.
+- *4This includes endorsement and respect for "the abolition of child labour"; "the elimination of all forms of forced or compulsory labour"; "the elimination of discrimination"; "freedom of association and the effective recognition of the right to collective bargaining in respect of employment and occupation,"; and "a safe and healthy working environment," as the ILO Core Labour Standards.

 Resolved at the Board of Directors of Teijin Limited held on March 1, 2019